graystone7/cisco7975-Asterisk-Chan_SCCP/README.md

 Update SEPyourmacaddress.cnf.xml with the details of your sip server

+Upload files to your TFTP server and update the Cisco phone

+Please note : if in settings of the phone type **#** to reset To factory reset power on the phone and when you see the first light appear hold # and then when the lights start to flow type 123456789*0#

 SSH onto your voip server and run the following.

 Yum install git mc nano asterisk-devel